-I've often thought about what it means to be a Hamster.
-I grew up in the town of Donnelly, Minnesota where Donnie grew up.
-Is it a very small farm community in West Central Minnesota, population of about 200 people.
-Donnie is 9 years older than I am so as a kid I didn't chase with Donnie but I would always know when he was home because he would always have a fantastic motorcycle he would be riding and always have friends along with their "big" Harleys.
-It wasn't until I was about 45 that I purchased my first Harley and my decision was based upon a recommendation from Donnie.
+For others thought about what it means to be a flament I, gover up to the town of Donnethy.
+Witnesses where Bossele gover up.
+In it a very small farm community in Best Greated Minserote, population of about 1991 people.
+Donnete in 9 years older than I am so as a hid fidded's chase with Osmaca but I would always know when he was home bocause for would always have a fastisatic motorcycle for would always have a fastisatic motorcycle for would be riding and always have friends along with their "big" flurleys.
+It waste Yuntil I was alway to their big I purchased my first Eurley and my decision was haved upon a meaning and my decision was haved upon a meaning and my decision.